 Kaitlin is currently the Director of Programs & Services for the Connecticut Council on Problem Gambling, Kaitlin oversees the statewide problem gambling helpline, education, prevention initiatives, and responsible gambling efforts.
 Kaitlin has provided direct counseling services to those with a gambling disorder as well as family members in the Bettor Choice Treatment Programs in CT.
 Kaitlin has also been able to share her knowledge and experiences by delivering clinical and prevention training presentations relating to gambling and gaming on the state, regional and national level.
 Kaitlin has dedicated her career to helping those affected by Gambling Disorder and continues to make it her mission to increase community awareness of the overall impact of gambling related harm.

-Rayallen Bergman has been active in the field of public health and prevention since 2007.
+Rayallen Bergman is an Internationally Certified Prevention Specialist – CCB.
+He has been active in the field of public health and prevention since 2007.
 He began his work with problem gambling prevention, while finishing his degree at Mitchell College.
 Rayallen has led a variety of local and state-wide gambling initiatives, including facilitating training workshops, public advocacy, and developing ATODG educational programs.
 He has managed federal funding initiatives to organize collaborative public health strategies.
-He has extensive experience in ATODG prevention and evidence based strategies, and is eager to apply these skills through statewide partnerships.
+He has extensive experience in ATODG prevention and evidence-based strategies and is eager to apply these skills through statewide partnerships.
 Rayallen is passionate about engaging community leaders in the development of effective public health strategies, with the goal of preventing issues related to addiction.

 Valerie Tebbetts has been in recovery from a gambling addiction for over 10 years.
 She has been a trainer in the State of Connecticut with the staff of Connecticut Department of Mental Health and Addiction Services (DMHAS) Problem Gambling Services and has presented at the National Council on Problem Gambling’s (NCPG) convention on “Mindfulness Based Recovery” and “Financial Issues and Problem Gambling”.
 She is an Internationally Certified Gambling Counselor and also holds certifications as a CCAR Recovery Coach and a DMHAS Recovery Support Specialist.
 She is an advocate for all people who are negatively impacted by gambling and passionately believes there is always hope for those willing to get help.